omeka/omeka-s-enduser/docs/search.md

 - **Search by MIME type**: you can specify the media type for the search.
 For example, to find all tiff images, you would enter `image/tiff`.
 - **Search by owner**: select a user from a dropdown of users in the installation.
 - **Search by visibility**: select whether the results are public or private media.
+- **Search by ID**: enter a specific media identifier value, or a list of identifiers separated by commas (for example, "1, 5, 9, 12, 43, 44, 45").
+Only works for exact matches, not with wildcards or ranges.

 You can also select how to order your search results.